ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 - [VersionedCollapsingMergeTree](versionedcollapsingmergetree.md)
 - [GraphiteMergeTree](graphitemergetree.md)

-### Log
+### Log {#log}

 Lightweight [engines](log_family.md) with minimum functionality.
-They're the most effective when you need to quickly write many small tables (up to approximately 1 million rows) and read them later as a whole.
+They’re the most effective when you need to quickly write many small tables (up to approximately 1 million rows) and read them later as a whole.

 Engines in the family: